About Us

 This is a free Wikibooks guide to "trigonometry", covering topics from basics to advanced concepts.
 With clear explanations, examples, and exercises, it enhances "problem-solving" skills and teaches "practical applications" in mathematics, physics, and engineering, making it ideal for students and self-learners.

-Plane and Spherical Trigonometry in three parts Goodwin
+Plane and Spherical Trigonometry - H. Goodwin (PDF)

 This book explains "plane trigonometry", "spherical trigonometry", and useful "trigonometric applications" in a clear way.
 The book helps students understand basic concepts, solve triangles, and apply trigonometry to real-life problems like navigation, astronomy, and surveying, making learning simple and practical.